clasen/ModelMix/README.md

 - **Unified Interface**: Interact with multiple AI models through a single, coherent API.
 - **Request Control**: Manage the number of parallel requests to adhere to provider limitations.
 - **Flexible Integration**: Easily integrate popular models like OpenAI and Anthropic, as well as custom models such as Perplexity.
+- **History Tracking:** Automatically logs the conversation history with model responses, allowing you to limit the number of historical messages with max_history.

 ## 📦 Installation